Oskar1504/berry-base-listener/README.md

     - when request succes it parses the response .
         - when "warenkorb" button availalbe it "knows" it is available otherwise it is not available
     - the parsed reqest gets sotred into watchedproducts.json
+    - also new productData gets compared with old data and if status changed productListeners gets notified via DiscordWebhook and/or Telegram Bot chat
 - the /api router (express.js) now reads/write data to watchedProducts.json

+## Discord/Telegram notifier
+*Get added to running script*
+- hit me up on discord and i'll add your credentials to the running script
+- Oskar#2843

+*Self host*
+- to get notified via Discord webhook or telegram u need to add the Weebhook/chat id token to the .env
+- after that u need to edit ./server/data/cron/productListeners.json and add which token listens to which Product sku

 ## Todo
-- discord webhook implementation
+- discord webhook implementation | added
 - twitter bot implementation
-- telegram bot implementation
+- telegram bot implementation | added
 - /api/addProduct query sanitatsion